senducusin/spiral_abyss/README.md

 ## Prizes
 1. The champion will receive a brand new gaming phone Infinix GT 20 Pro (subject to change).
+2. 1st runner up will receive a second hand gaming phone RoG Phone 3 (subject to change).
-2. 2nd and 3rd place will receive one (1) Blessing of the Welkin Moon or cash equivalent (290 pesos).
+3. 2nd runner up will receive a Blessing of the Welkin Moon or cas equivalent (280 pesos).
-3. Achievement reward: One (1) Battle Pass or cash equivalent (590 pesos).
+4. Achievement reward: One (1) Battle Pass or cash equivalent (590 pesos).

 ## Links
 1. [Genshin Impact](https://genshin.hoyoverse.com/en/)